adamcathersides/lastfm-now-playing/README.md

   -a, --apikey TEXT     Lastfm API key
-  --log TEXT            Minimum log level to display [debug, info, warning, error, critical] --latch / --no-latch  Show most recently played track, even if not currently playing --help                Show this message and exit.
+  --log TEXT            Minimum log level to display [debug, info, warning, error, critical] --latch / --no-latch  Show most recently played track, even if not currently playing --prechars TEXT       Characters to be displayed before the output --postchars TEXT      Characters to be displayed after the output --help                Show this message and exit.
 ```